-- 1. To control all four power supply outputs with one control module, connect output to TB3 terminals 1 & 2 on the FCPS and jumper terminal 1 to 6 and terminal 2 to 7 - 2.
-An ELR must be installed between terminals 6 & 7 for control module wiring supervision (the ELR value is dependent on the module employed) - 3.
-The specific ELR required to be installed on the FCPS trouble monitoring contacts at TB3 terminals 3 & 5 is dependent on the particular model of monitor module employed to supervise the FCPS.
-The M300 and M301 monitor modules require a 47K ELR.
-The M302 monitor module requires a 3.9K ELR - 4.
-If an addressable M302 monitor module is used to monitor the trouble contacts of the remote power supply, the module must be supplied with separate 24 VDC power which is required so that the module may supervise the connection to the trouble contacts of the power supply - 5.
-One of the FCPS nonresettable power outputs on TB4 can be used to supply 24 VDC to M302 terminals 3 & 4 or a separate power source can be used.
-The auxiliary power output of the FCPS power supply on TB3 terminals 8 & 9 should not be used for this purpose - 6.
-Use EOL relay P/N: A77-716B to supervise 24 VDC power from FCPS TB3 terminals 8 & 9 - 7.
-Do not loop wires under screw terminals.
-Break wires to maintain proper supervision - 8.
-For a list of compatible devices, refer to the Device Compatibility Document
+- To control all four power supply outputs with one control module, connect output to TB3 Terminals 1 and 2 on the FCPS and jumper Terminal 1 to Terminal 6 and Terminal 2 to Terminal 7. - 2) An ELR must be installed between Terminals 6 and 7 for control module wiring supervision (the ELR value is dependent on the module employed). - 3) The specific ELR required to be installed on the FCPS trouble monitoring contacts at TB3-3 and TB3-5 is dependent on the particular model of monitor module employed to supervise the FCPS.
+Fire-Lite models M300 and M301 require a 47K ELR.
+Fire-Lite model M302 requires a 3.9K ELR. - 4) If an addressable M302 Monitor Module is employed to monitor the trouble contacts of the remote power supply, the module must be supplied with separate 24 VDC power.
+This power is required so that the module may supervise the connection to the trouble contacts of the power supply. - 5) One of the FCPS nonresettable power outputs (TB4) can be used to supply 24 VDC to M302 terminals 3 and 4 or a separate power source can be used.
+The auxiliary power output of the FCPS power supply (TB3 Terminals 8 & 9) should not be used for this purpose. - 6) Use EOL relay (A77-716B) to supervise 24 VDC power from the FCPS, TB3 terminals 8 & 9. - 7) Do not loop wires under screw terminals.
+Break wires to maintain proper supervision. - 8) For a list of compatible devices, refer to Fire-Lite Device Compatibility Document.